bmen25124/SillyTavern-WorldInfo-Recommender/readme.md

 >Can you suggest a model?

 Gemini models are cheap, fast, and efficient.
 I usually use Gemini Flash 2.0.
 But most decent models should work fine.

+> I'm getting "No results from AI/Invalid XML" error.

+- Make sure your max response tokens is set high enough to accommodate the response.
+Try increasing it to 2000/more.
+Or prompt the entry limit to a smaller number.
+Like _Only give me maximum 2 entries._
+- Do not try to use a fancy chat completion preset.
+They are made for RP.
+Not for generating structured XML output.
+So just create a connection profile with default preset.
+- As I said in the first question, make sure your model is capable of generating structured XML output.